lastcoolnameleft/kubernetes-workshop/README.md

 ## Lab Goals

 1. To get a primarily hands-on experience with Docker, Kubernetes and Kubernetes’ main features on Azure.
 1. To set up a Kubernetes deployment in your subscription for future customer-demo purposes.
-1. To write and run a basic hello-world program on Docker

-## Next Steps
+## ToC

 1. [Lab Overview](README.md)
 1. [Create AKS Cluster](create-aks-cluster.md)